 - FOB Destination – Freight Collect/Allowed: The shipper is liable for the goods in transit.
 The buyer pays the shipping costs upon receipt and deducts the cost of shipping from the invoice total.

 With an FOB Destination agreement, the buyer should record the new inventory at the destination point, when the goods change hands, since that is when the buyer accepts the liability and risk of ownership.
-Procurement software makes shipment tracking easy and error free.
+Purchase order software makes shipment tracking easy and error free.

 The seller subtracts the items from his inventory at the same time.
 In this case, if the shipment is lost or damaged in transit, the seller would file a claim against his insurance.